0x106/Atlas-Documentation/AtlasDocs/docs/documentation.md

 will leave the component in its default position, rather than moving it to the origin.

-The 3D position of a component is measured in metres -- such that `1px = 1mm`.
+The 3D position of a component is measured in metres -- therefore `1px = 1mm`.

 Content which occupies a width of 1000px on a screen will occupy one metre in 3D space.